giicis/giicis.github.io/content/posts/rpp.md

 \sum_{l=1}^{k+1} y_{li} = 1 \quad \forall i \in \{1,\dotsc ,n\}
 $$

-3) Cost constraint: The sum of the effort for each requirement in the release must be less or equal than the max affordable cost
+3) Effort constraint: The sum of the effort for each requirement in the release must be less or equal than the max affordable cost

 $$
 \sum_{i=1}^{n} e_i \cdot y_{li} \leq p \quad \forall l \in \{1, \dotsc ,k+1 \}